linnarsson-lab/loompy/doc/apiwalkthrough/index.rst

   col_attrs = { "SomeColAttr": np.arange(100) }
   loompy.create(filename, matrix, row_attrs, col_attrs)

-Note that ``loompy.create()`` does not return anything.
-To work with the newly created file, you must ``loompy.connect()`` to it.
+Note that :func:`loompy.create` does not return anything.
+To work with the newly created file, you must :func:`loompy.connect` to it.

-You can also create an empty file using `loompy.new()`, which returns a connection to the newly created file.
+You can also create an empty file using :func:`loompy.new`, which returns a connection to the newly created file.
 The file can then be populated with data.
 This is especially useful when you're building a dataset incrementally, e.g. by pooling subsets of other datasets:

 .. code:: python